Rick Mercer touring Canada in long-awaited stand-up comedy tour

 Rick Mercer’s Stand-Up for Canada Comedy Tour is described as a night of laughter, connection, and unapologetically Canadian comedy.
 This fall, the iconic comedian leads a coast-to-coast tour spotlighting homegrown talent and delivering a night of laughter, and national pride.
-Tickets will go on sale Friday, June 6 at 10 a.m. via rickmercer.com.
+Tickets can be purchased at rickmercer.com.

 Kicking off Sept.
 11 in Saskatoon, and wrapping Oct.
 19 in his hometown St. John’s, the tour will stop in 21 cities nationwide, bringing together audiences for an unforgettable night of comedy.